sensu/sensu-docs-legacy/source/docs/0.21/overview.md

-  Sensu's use of a [secure transport](architecture#secure-transport) protects your infrastructure from exposure and makes it possible for Sensu to traverse complex network topologies, including those use NAT and VPNs, and span public networks.
+  Sensu's use of a [secure transport](architecture#secure-transport) protects your infrastructure from exposure and makes it possible for Sensu to traverse complex network topologies, including those that use NAT and VPNs, and span public networks.
 Sensu provides a secure monitoring solution trusted by international banking institutions, government agencies, Fortune 100 organizations, and many more.

 - **Designed for automation**